You Earned a Ticket!

 Yes.
 Citizenship is not a condition for enrollment in California's system of community and four-year colleges.
 Undocumented students who are residents of California may attend California public colleges at resident tuition rates, a policy established in 2001.

-In 2019, 427,345 undocumented students were pursuing postsecondary education in the US, about 2% of the national total.
-The rate was somewhat higher in California: 94,030 undocumented college students comprised about 3% of the state total.
-For up-to-date advice on undocumented students attending college, readers can look to the National Immigration Law Center, The California School Boards Association, and EdTrust-West.
+In 2022, (the most recent year for which data were available in December 2024) 407,899 undocumented students were pursuing postsecondary education in the US, about 2% of the national total.
+The rate was somewhat higher in California: 86,805 undocumented college students comprised about 3% of the state total.
+For up-to-date advice for undocumented students attending college, readers can look to the National Immigration Law Center, The California School Boards Association, and EdTrust-West.

 What is DACA?

-Many undocumented college students who came to the US as children have protections from deportation under the beleaguered Deferred Action for Childhood Arrivals (DACA) policy, which also makes these students eligible for work permits.
+If they are enrolled in college, many students who came to the US as children without documentation have protections from deportation under the Deferred Action for Childhood Arrivals (DACA) policy.
+DACA also makes these students eligible for work permits.

-The Obama administration created this policy using an executive order.
-President Trump halted the program, also by executive order.
-The question worked its way up to the Supreme Court, which upheld DACA in 2020.
-The ruling was narrow and complex.
+The DACA program has been a political football.
+After an attempt to pass the DREAM Act failed, the Obama administration created the DACA policy using an executive order.
+In his first administration, President Trump tried to cancel the program, also by executive order.
+The question worked its way up to the Supreme Court, which upheld DACA in 2020 in a complex, narrow ruling.
 In 2022, President Biden extended the program.
+In 2024, Donald Trump campaigned partly on a pledge to end it.

 By removing the risk of deportation, the DACA program created an incentive for undocumented students to pursue college.
 According to a 2019 survey, a robust 93% of respondents currently in school said that because of DACA, “[They] pursued educational opportunities that [they] previously could not.”
-46% of respondents reported already having a bachelor’s degree or higher.
+In 2022, 67.6% of students said the same, and 43% of respondents reported already having earned a bachelor’s degree or higher.

 Quiz